joshua-zingale/remote-mcp-host/README.md

 }

 interface GenerationRequest {
-    availableTools?: ToolId[] // If specified, limits the tools that can be used
+    toolConfigs?: ToolId[] // If specified, limits the tools that can be used
     messages: Message[]
 }